Virtual versions of real-world objects have become increasingly important to many businesses. Read on to find out more about this exciting technology.

 Data-driven technologies have radically transformed the health care industry in only a few decades.
 Whether it's used in biomedical engineering, health care analytics, or health care administration, digital twinning has the potential to provide personalized treatments for individual patients, model treatment courses, and assist in the development of novel medical devices.

-But, perhaps the most common way virtual twins can be used in health care is through their ability to monitor, manage, and improve physical health care facilities like hospitals.
-Using digital twins, health-care providers can model the day-to-day duties of their staff and the availability of critical resources in real time, such as hospital beds or ventilators, to improve patient care and their overall organizational efficiency.
+But perhaps the most common way virtual twins can be used in health care is through their ability to monitor, manage, and improve physical health care facilities like hospitals.
+Using digital twins, health-care providers can model the day-to-day duties of their staff and the availability of critical resources, such as hospital beds or ventilators, in real time to improve patient care and their overall organizational efficiency.

 You can use digital twin models to represent everything from individual components to entire systems.
-While every type of virtual twin fundamentally does the same thing – virtually modeling a real-world object or system – their purposes and scope greatly vary from one to another.
+While every type of virtual twin fundamentally does the same thing—virtually modeling a real-world object or system—their purposes and scope greatly vary from one to another.
 The four primary types of digital twins are:

-Asset twins, also called product twins, are digital versions of a physical product rather than its individual parts.
+Asset twins, also called product twins, are digital versions of a physical product rather than its parts.
 While asset twins can technically be composed of numerous component twins, their purpose is to understand how their various parts operate together within a single real-world product.
-For example, a wind turbine might have an associated asset twin used to monitor its performance and identify possible parts failure due to common wear and tear.
+For example, a wind turbine might have an associated asset twin to monitor its performance and identify possible parts failure due to ordinary wear and tear.

 Process twins are digital representations of systems working together.
 For example, while a system twin might model a manufacturing line, a process twin could model the entire factory all the way down to the employees operating the machines on the factory floor.